Let us know you are coming

 Embarkation and disembarkation

-Any requests to embark or disembark passengers at non first points of entry / non-appointed ports must come through the MTPC via the
+Any requests to embark or disembark passengers at non-appointed ports must come through the MTPC through the

 ASAP.
-Any passengers wishing to leave / join a vessel at a non-appointed port must gain approval if is not an emergency.
+Any passengers wishing to leave/join a vessel at a non-appointed port must gain approval if it is not an emergency.

-ASAP no later than 10 business days before the arrival and no more than 12 months in advance.
-The application form must contain the full itinerary, vessel details and port intentions (for example, passenger/crew exchange, shore excursions, and sail by/anchor only).
+ASAP.
+The application must contain the full itinerary, vessel details and port intentions (for example, passenger/crew exchange, shore excursions, and sail by/anchor only).

-Superyachts approved for arrival at non-appointed ports will be subject to the operator/owners/masters or their agents meeting ABF and Department of Agriculture, Fisheries and Forestry border clearance costs associated with attending non-appointed ports to clear the vessel and persons/goods.
+Superyachts approved for arrival at non-appointed ports will be subject to the operator/owner/master or their agent meeting ABF and DAFF border clearance costs associated with clearing the vessel and persons/goods.

-MTPC Air and Sea Approval Portal FAQs or by contacting the MTPC.
+MTPC Air and Sea Approval Portal FAQs (428KB PDF).
+Alternatively,

 Superyachts (non-commercial) arriving in Australia through a non-appointed port remain subject to the impending arrival reporting requirements as outlined in

-Superyachts operating under a coastal trading licence are considered international commercial vessels and must also comply with the standard reporting and operating requirements for international commercial vessels under the Coastal Trading Act and customs legislation.
+Superyachts operating under a coastal trading licence are considered international commercial vessels.
+They must also comply with the standard reporting and operating requirements for international commercial vessels under the Coastal Trading Act and customs legislation.

 The ABF determine the most efficient and effective method of clearance.